Five ideas for accelerating your data science and AI projects in a post-pandemic world

 Learn more: Join our live 3-part data science webinar series.

-Idea 5: Measure the ROI of model monitoring and increased production
+Idea 5: Measure the ROI of model monitoring and explainable AI

 “Investments in explainable AI are prerequisites for scaling AI with trust and transparency,” says Schaeck.
 By describing an AI model, its expected impact and potential biases, explainable AI capabilities can help organizations manage regulatory risks and, crucially during COVID, link model accuracy with monetary value.
 As one data scientist in financial services noted in a commissioned Forrester study1, with explainable AI, “our models are now more accurate, which means we can better forecast our required cash reserve requirements.
 A 1% improvement in accuracy frees up millions of dollars for us to lend or invest.”